Protect your cloud environment

 No matter how secure the underlying cloud infrastructure is: If applications are set up incorrectly in the cloud, weak passwords are used, or permissions are not set restrictively enough, attackers can exploit these vulnerabilities to potentially compromise the entire cloud infrastructure.

-During our cloud pentest, our security analysts comprehensively analyze your entire cloud environment and identify possible entry points for attackers.
+During our Cloud Pentest, our security analysts comprehensively analyze all relevant cloud components and identify possible entry points for attackers.

 - Unauthorized reading of data (e.g., misconfigured AWS S3 buckets)